If you are craving Alpine cuisine that embodies the hearty goodness of the Alps, we may have found your perfect cookbook.

 No matter what you make off the cuff, it will come out either bland, too salty or just plain bad.
 At least that has been our experience.

-That’s why we were so thankful to stumble upon the Alpine Flavours cookbook.
+That’s why we were so thankful to stumble upon the Alpine Flavours Cookbook.
 It took us by the hand leading us on a culinary journey that never disappoints.

-From mountain favorites such as Speckknödel (bacon dumplings) to Schweinshaxe (pork shank) to Hirschgulasch (venison goulash), as well as an assortment of pastries and apple-centered dishes, the cookbook shows step-by-step how to recreate the authentic flavors and down-home spirit honed over centuries deep within the Dolomites.
+From mountain favorites such as Speckknödel (bacon dumplings) to Schweinshaxe (pork shank) to Hirschgulasch (venison goulash), as well as an assortment of pastries and apple-centered dishes, the cookbook shows step-by-step how to recreate the authentic flavors and down-home spirit honed over centuries deep within the Italian Dolomites.

 Based on our time cooking with this book as a companion, we think it’s one every mountain lover should own.
 The Alps of South Tyrol are after all the world’s most tantalizing mountains; it’s no surprise its hearty cuisine offers equal enchantment.